Types of Journalism: 21 Different Types of Journalism

 4. Celebrity Journalism

-Celebrity journalism is the category of journalism that covers events related to the celebrities such as sportsperson, royal family people, singers, T.V. start, and opera stars.
+Celebrity journalism is the category of journalism that covers events related to celebrities such as sportspeople, royal family people, singers, T.V. stars, and opera stars.

 5. Crime Journalism

-Crime journalism refers to covering sensational news story related to offensive incidents in society.
-It is mainly associated with wrongdoing issues related to police, victim, and criminals.
+Crime journalism refers to covering sensational news stories related to offensive incidents in society.
+It is mainly associated with wrongdoing issues related to police, victims, and criminals.
 It is also part of objective and investigative journalism.
 Crime journalism is also known as crime news reporting; sometimes, it includes taking the interview of the crime stories.
-The journalist keeps a good relationship with the police, lawyer, admin officer to get the news quickly.
-Crime events are crucial issues that add news value in journalism; therefore, journalists interest to report those events.
+The journalist keeps a good relationship with the police, lawyer, and admin officer to get the news quickly.
+Crime events are crucial issues that add news value in journalism; therefore, journalists are interested in reporting those events.

 For example, "Haiti President Jovenel Moise killed."